Kicks11jr/kicks11jr/README.md

 🌱 I’m currently learning **Typescript, Docker, Supabase**

-💡 Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+💡 Fun fact **The sound of ice dragons in Game Of Throne is from drunk fans**

  </div>